juju-solutions/interface-dfs/README.md

 # Overview

-This interface layer handles the communication with HDFS via the `hdfs` interface protocol.
+This interface layer handles the communication with HDFS via the `dfs` interface protocol.
 It is intended for internal use within the Hadoop cluster charms.
 For typical usage, [interface-hadoop-plugin][] should be used instead.